lucmsilva651/bytegather/README.md

-# ByteGather Tool
+# Byte (aka.
+ByteGather)
-The **ByteGather** tool is a simple yet effective solution for downloading files from the web using the Windows command line.
+The **Byte** tool is a simple yet effective solution for downloading files from the web using the Windows command line.
 This batch script streamlines the downloading process by utilizing the ```certutil``` command, allowing users to fetch files from a given URL and store them locally.

 ## Features
 - **Effortless Downloading**: ByteGather simplifies the process of downloading files by providing a command-line interface.
 Users can initiate downloads with a single command, making it convenient for both novice and experienced users.